hoangsvit/eplus.dev/cm0n2lye900070akufenl7596.md

 But wait, there’s more!

-If your campus reaches 500 signups, everyone at your school gets a free year of Perplexity Pro.
+If your campus reaches <mark>500 signups</mark>, everyone at your school gets <mark>a free year of Perplexity Pro</mark>.
 Sounds better than a pizza party, right? 😏 The deadline is September 15th, so spread the word!

 Check the full leaderboard here: [https://www.perplexity.ai/backtoschool](https://www.perplexity.ai/backtoschool).